HomeResource LibraryCompanies AssessedMerck & Co. Animal Health (MSD)Animal Pharmaceuticals Engagement

 Increasing availability and use of alternatives to antibiotics

-MSD stated that it planned to invest $20 billion in capital projects from 2021-2025, with a portion dedicated to vaccines.
-However, it does not provide any further breakdown.
-In 2023, MSD invested 30.5 billion in research and development.
-However, it does not disclose what percentage of this was within its Animal Health segment or how much of this was directed towards alternatives to antibiotics.
-It is, therefore, unclear if MSD is strategically approaching the development of its alternatives product range or if it intends to increase spending in this area in the coming years.
+In 2024, MSD invested $17.9 billion in research and development.
+However, it does not disclose what percentage of this was within its Animal Health segment or how much of this was directed towards products that could reduce the need for antibiotics.
+It is, therefore, unclear if MSD is strategically approaching the development of its this product range or if it intends to increase spending in this area in the coming years.

 C.2.3.
 MSD provides no visibility over the marketing spend for its animal health business.
-Thus, investors have no oversight of marketing spend for antibiotics or alternatives to antibiotics.
+Thus, investors have no oversight of marketing spend for antibiotics or products that could reduce the need for antibiotics.

 Stewardship and Lobbying